Cheesy Scalloped Potatoes Recipe

 Instructions

-Now, spread a thin layer of sauce in the bottom of a deep baking dish.
-Then, add a layer of sliced potatoes.
-Afterward, spoon more sauce over the potatoes.
-Continue layering until all the potatoes and sauce are used, finishing with sauce on top.
+1. Assemble: Spread a thin layer of sauce in a deep baking dish, add a layer of potatoes, then repeat until all potatoes and sauce are used.

-Next, cover the dish with parchment paper and foil.
+2. Bake Covered: Cover with parchment paper and foil.
 Bake at 400°F for 30 minutes.
-During this stage, the potatoes steam and soften evenly.

 For full list of ingredients and instructions, see recipe card below.